 RIDOC Policy 18.9-6 "Confidentiality of Inmate Health Care Information to Include Electronic Medical Record (EMR) and Paper Documents", effective date 1/25/2016, addresses confidentiality of information including informed consent.
 This policy requires a signed "Authorization to Request/Release Health Care Information Form" prior to the release of confidential health information, including prior to reporting information about prior sexual victimization that did not occur in an institutional setting, unless the inmates is under the age of 18.
 This policy also identifies those person who are granted access to medical records, on a need to know basis, without a signed release.
-These persons include the RIDOC Director, Rehabilitative Services Assistant Director, Institutions and Operations Assistant Director, Medical Program Director, Secretary to Medical Program Director, Associate Director of Health Care Services, Secretary to Associate Director of Health Care Services, Associate Director of Planning, Wardens, Clinical Director/Psychologist, Executive Counsel, Health Care staff, Mental Health staff, Substance Abuse Coordinator, Public Health Education Specialists, Interstate Transfer Administrator, School Psychologist, School Social Worker, RI Department of Health/Disease Control Representatives, RI Department of Health/Board of Medial Licensure and Discipline, and the RI Medical Examiner.
+These persons include the RIDOC Director, Rehabilitative Services Assistant Director, Institutions and Operations Assistant Director, Medical

+Program Director, Secretary to Medical Program Director, Associate Director of Health Care Services, Secretary to Associate Director of Health Care Services, Associate Director of Planning, Wardens, Clinical Director/Psychologist, Executive Counsel, Health Care staff, Mental Health staff, Substance Abuse Coordinator, Public Health Education Specialists, Interstate Transfer Administrator, School Psychologist, School Social Worker, RI Department of Health/Disease Control Representatives, RI Department of Health/Board of Medial Licensure and Discipline, and the RI Medical Examiner.
 All other requests for disclosure must be submitted in writing to the Director, or designee, and are considered after consultation with the Executive Counsel.

-Interviews with staff confirm their training and knowledge of the requirement to report abuse when notified either by an inmate verbally or in writing, from a third party or from an anonymous source.
-They acknowledge that they are not to report to anyone who does not have a right to know for treatment, investigation or security purposes.
-Medical and mental health staff are also aware of their requirement to report, requirement to inform inmates of their duty to report, and the limitations of confidentiality.
-For inmates under the age of 18, the Warden, Office of Inspections Chief and Special Investigations Unit Chief are aware of the state law requiring reports to the Department of Children, Youth and Families.
-All parties are aware that any allegations of sexual abuse or sexual harassment must report to the investigators.
+Interviews with staff found that all are aware, and have received training, of the requirement to report abuse when notified either by an inmate verbally or in writing, from a third party or from an anonymous source.
+They acknowledge that they are not permitted to share information with anyone who does not have a right to know for treatment, investigation or security purposes.
+Medical and mental health staff are also aware of their requirement to inform inmates of their duty to report, and the limitations of confidentiality.